 Special Education Department

 The Sacramento County Office of Education (SCOE) Special Education Department provides special education-related services to the 13 school districts within Sacramento County for students from birth through 22 years of age.
-The Special Education Department consists of approximately 200 staff members, working throughout Sacramento County to provide support to students and families.
+Approximately 200 SCOE Special Education Department staff members work across the county, providing support to students and families.

 Infant Development Program